How To Get Into Photography 2023: Top Full Guide

 It doesn’t matter if you are organized or messy.
 It is important to make your photos easy to find.
 This is not about speeding up your workflow.
 If you forget how your hard drive is organized, you may accidentally delete important files.

-For alphabetical order, I simply create a new folder with images for each year and then divide each year by the months (“01 January”, “02 February”, etc.).
+We just create a new folder containing photographs for each year and then split each year by the months (“01 January”, “02 February”, etc.) for alphabetical order.
 Next, I organize the photos in different collections using my post-processing program.
 This allows me to find images from any given location or meant for a specific project.

 This is only one method.
 Photographers prefer to arrange their photos by year and then divide each year into specific events rather than by months.
 It doesn’t really matter what method you use; just do what feels right to you.
 You must establish good habits early to avoid problems later.